oracle-devrel/cd3-automation-toolkit/docs/launch-from-local.md

 # **Manual Container Launch**

-Use this method if you do not have access to launch work VM in the OCI tenancy.
-To ease the execution of toolkit, we have provided the steps to build an image which encloses the code base and its package dependencies.
-Follow the steps provided below  to clone the repo, build the image and finally launch the container.
+!!!
+Tip
+     Launching CD3 container using OCI Resource Manager stack is preferred method as it reduces the manual effort.

+Follow steps provided below  to launch the container from local system.
 <br><br>
 **Prerequisites**